Hammerhead (character)

 Hammerhead is a supervillain appearing in American comic books published by Marvel Comics.
+Created by Gerry Conway and John Romita Sr., the character first appeared in The Amazing Spider-Man #113 (October 1972) and has since endured as a recurring adversary of the superhero Spider-Man.

-The character is primarily depicted as an adversary of the superhero Spider-Man.
-He is a temperamental mobster who often dresses and acts in the 1920s style, and a prominent member of the Maggia, a fictional organized crime syndicate.
-Following an accident, he had most of his skull replaced with an inflexible steel alloy by Jonas Harrow, giving his head a flattened shape and near-indestructibility, hence his nickname.
+Hammerhead is typically portrayed as a stereotypical mobster who dresses and speaks in a 1920s style.
+He is known for his short temper and for his affiliation with the Maggia, a fictional organized crime syndicate similar to the real-life Mafia.
+His nickname stems from the steel alloy that replaced most of his skull after a failed murder attempt, giving his head a flat shape and near-indestructibility.
 The Hammerhead crime family, of which he is the second and current head, is named after the character.

-Hammerhead has made appearances in several forms of media outside of comics, including animated series and video games.
-IGN ranked him as Spider-Man's 20th greatest enemy.
+As a well-known enemy of Spider-Man, the character has appeared in several media adaptations, including animated series and video games.
+In 2014, IGN ranked Hammerhead as Spider-Man's 20th greatest enemy.

 Publication history

-Hammerhead made his first appearance in The Amazing Spider-Man #113, and was created by writer Gerry Conway and artist John Romita Sr.
+Hammerhead made his first appearance in The Amazing Spider-Man #113 (October 1972), and was created by writer Gerry Conway and artist John Romita Sr.

 Conway recalled that Hammerhead "was most directly influenced by the Big Man and the Crime-Master, who were among the first villains in Amazing Spider-Man.
 One of the more interesting things Stan [Lee], Jack Kirby, and, of course, Steve Ditko did was combining the two different kinds of milieus: superhero and Dick Tracy, with the unusual criminal characters who had some kind of physical deformity...
 Plus, Hammerhead—I liked [the] name, and John Romita came up with an interesting look".